 Although the results indicate that doctors err in their diagnostics in a great higher number than assumed, at no time should this fault be attributed to health professionals.
 Quite the opposite, it's our fault.
-World's total population in 2010 was of 6.893 milliards.
+World's total population in 2010 was 6.893 milliards.
 Since then, this quantity has done nothing but grow, reaching 7.925 milliards in 2020 (via Census.gov).
 As the UN population report states, around 2030, 8.500 milliards of humans around the globe are foreseen.

 This population growth barely achieves an overpopulation level.
-This increase has a serious consequence, among others, within medical area: important increase of variability.
-The more humans there are, the more the diversity of symptoms (which means the more variability there will be nor necessary).
+This increase has a serious consequence, among others, within the medical area: an important increase of variability.
+The more humans there are, the more different symptoms will show up, which means the more variability there will be.